Published:

 – With the pre-approval letter in hand you can make an offer on a house any time of day, any day of the year, whether or not the mortgage company is readily available.

 – Being pre-approved does not mean that you have locked in a specific mortgage interest rate or loan program.
-The execution of your rate lock and loan program will take place once a specific property is under contract.
+You’ll need to have a property specified with a mutually signed contract in place to lock in a rate.

 The pre-approval is based on your financial picture at the time of application.
 Notify your mortgage company if you’ve had any changes in your financial situation.
 Losing your job, getting married, a drop in credit rating, or any other financial shift should be reported to your mortgage company immediately.